Sermon | Romans 12:9-10 | How to Love Like Jesus

 The word for “love” in Romans 12:9 and elsewhere is the Greek word “agape.”
 To understand what it means to love others, you have to understand agape love.

-f) Love is sacrificial.
-The person who loves is willing to endure hardship and pain for the benefit of the other.
+g) Agape love is sacrificial.
+Agape love is more than just helping someone when it is easy and convenient.
+Agape love is willing to endure hardship and pain for the benefit of the other.
 Love is willing to hurt; it is willing to be uncomfortable; it is willing to be inconvenienced for the loved one.

 3) Love your church family.